acharei mot

 You shall not lie with a man as one would with a woman.
 It is an abomination.

-There’s been a lot of righteous indignation surrounding this admonishment.
-Gay rights are a central political issue today.
-But those who would have our secular government maintain laws that discriminate against lgbtq+ people would look at you blankly if you were to suggest that eating pork—another abomination— should be a criminal offense.
+I have to ask, isn’t it odd?
+Those who would have our secular government maintain laws that discriminate against LGBTQ+ people would look at you blankly if you were to suggest that eating pork—another abomination— should also be a criminal offense.

-And finally, sexuality should not be used as a tool to dominate others.
+Sexuality should not be used as a tool to dominate others.
 A freeman, or a man of prestige, is forbidden to degrade a slave or a man of lower status by forcing him to play the part of a woman, as was done by many of the nations that surrounded the Israelites.
 To rob someone of his dignity in such a way is an abomination.

 We’re to regard our sexuality as something holy.
 To have random sexual encounters, to “do it” with anyone and everyone who might be within arm’s reach when the inclination strikes us is an abomination to God, because it distorts the beauty of sexual expression at its highest level, where coming together with another person is akin to the union of the male and female aspect of God, a power so mighty that it can create a universe.